-I used to always overpack, until I started backpacking.
+I used to always overpack until I started backpacking.
 When the weight of what you’re packing is on your shoulders (literally), you’ll realise you really don’t need much — and if you forget anything, you can easily buy it along the way.

 4) Share Your Itinerary

-Stoked for your first solo travel adventure?
+Stoked about your first solo travel adventure?
 Great!
 Channel that excitement into making a list of your plans, then, leave a copy with someone back home — be it a close friend or family member so they know where you’ll be travelling to.
 Knowing where you are will allow your loved ones back home to keep an eye out for you.

-*Pro-tip: Use Collaborative apps like Google Sheets so you can keep your friends or family updated real time even if plans change.
+*Pro-tip: Use Collaborative apps like Google Sheets so you can keep your friends or family updated in real time even if plans change.

 5) Plan to travel in broad daylight

 It might be tempting to book sleeper buses and trains so you can maximise the daylight to explore.
 But also take note of the time you’ll be arriving.
 When you’re travelling on your own, having to locate your accommodation in a new city when the streets are dark and empty is not a position you want to put yourself in.
-Besides, the streets are so much prettier to look at in the day!
+Besides, the streets are so much prettier to look at during the day!

 6) Don’t Book All Your Accommodation At Once

 Plans can change drastically when you’re on the road, especially when you’re alone.
-There are no obligations to switch for better plans.
+There are no obligations to switch to better plans.
 That said, you’ll also want some security in knowing you’ll have a bed to tuck into at the end of the day.
 So don’t book ALL your accommodations at one go but do some research and have a handy list of backups.

 Then go ahead and book that room in the new city you’ll be arriving at.
 If you don’t like the place, find another one.